Preliminary Conference Programme for 37th IARIW General Conference, Luxembourg, August 22-26, 2022 (as of April 26)

 2- The Business Cycle Dynamics of the Wealth Distribution

-Jesse Bricker (Federal Reserve Board, United States), Kamila Sommer (Federal Reserve Board, United States), Joseph Briggs (Federal Reserve Board, United States) and Sarah Friedman (University of Chicago, United States) – Proposal
+Jesse Bricker (Federal Reserve Board, United States), Kamila Sommer (Federal Reserve Board, United States), Joseph Briggs (Goldman Sachs, United States) and Sarah Friedman (University of Chicago, United States)

-Luís Teles Morais (Nova School of Business and Economics & European Central Bank, DG Statistics)- Proposal
+Luís Teles Morais (Nova School of Business and Economics, Universidade NOVA de Lisboa, Portugal)

 10:30-11:00, Break